ArtOfTheNiles/Portfolio/README.md

 ## Credits

-This project is built using Vite and React
+Client side built with Vite, React, Apollo and AWS.
+Server side built with Node, Express, Apollo, AWS and Mongoose.

-Special thanks to friends and family for supporting this project.
+> Special thanks to Dianne Miller for funding the last stretch of my Bootcamp, you helped make this happen!